Date: July 18, 2015

 The Florida Atlantic University Undergraduate Research Journal (FAURJ) is an interdisciplinary, peer-reviewed journal that is published annually.
-Deadline for submission is May 18, 2015.
+Deadline Extended for submission to May 29, 2015.
 For more information on specific requirements for submission, click here.

 The Peer Mentor Program is designed to help guide undergraduate students who are interested in pursuing research and inquiry.
 Peer Mentors will be representatives of all disciplines, colleges and partner campuses, and serve as ambassadors for the Office of Undergraduate Research and Inquiry.
 Questions? email email@example.com Click here to apply!